 [Update 5/24/20: The surgeon is the only one who would prescribe me pain relief until the surgery.
 My actual doctors have left me to deal with the pain on my own, and my own Subutex doctor does not believe it takes more than four days.
 He keeps saying, “It works this way for all my patients…” I told him, “It doesn’t work for me and I AM one of your patients.”
 He is ignoring me until I go back on the Subutex, calling my requests “ridiculous.”]

 Sometimes, people stare at me and some make comments because I have a handicapped placard and no wheelchair.
 But they don’t see how much effort it takes me to walk.
 They don’t see the spinal stimulator implanted in my hip that’s wired to the pain center of my brain.
-That’s the contraption in my hip, and I charge it every few days.
+That’s the contraption in my hip, and I charge it every few days through the skin.
 After nine or ten years, they’ll cut out the battery and replace it.

 A lot of people ask about the spinal stimulator.
 It is NOT pain relief.
 It is meant to be a distraction from the pain.
-When it’s on it feels like the pins-and-needles that you feel when your foot falls asleep, or like a TENS machine, if you’ve ever felt one.
-When the stimulator’s on (most of the time), my body tingles like that from my ribcage down.
+When it’s “on” it is similar to the pins-and-needles that you feel when your foot falls asleep, or like a TENS machine, if you’ve ever felt one.
+When the stimulator’s on (most of the time), my body buzzes like that from my ribcage down.
 Yes, EVERYWHERE.
 It takes some getting used to.
 It feels like wearing electrified pantyhose.
 The idea is this: you know when you break your arm, all you can think is, “Ow, my arm.
 Ow, my arm.”
 Then, if someone were to activate your electrified pantyhose, you’d be like, “Ow, my arm.
 Whoo!
 My tingles.
 Ow, my arm, whoo, my tingles…”

 In theory, your brain can’t fully focus on two pains at the same time.
 So you still feel all your pain, you just ALSO feel this prickling all over that should take some of the brainpower away from feeling so much of the pain.
 It doesn’t really work.
 I mean, if you broke your arm and I kicked you in the shin, they would both still hurt.
 Maybe one at a time, but you’d feel it all.
 When I forget to charge the battery through my skin, the stimulator sometimes dies and I don’t realize it.
 Then–when I turn it back on–I feel a split second of pain relief and it feels so good to have the tingles back because I’ve gotten so used to it.
 But that’s about it for pain control.